PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 surface-memory families have exact composition coverage and a production single-patch memory provider.
-Transversal-H boundaries and their adjacent memory families, including repeated H sequences, also have exact composition coverage and a production provider, as do repeated same-basis transversal CX gates between matching patch shapes.
-It does not yet implement the bounded mid-cycle SZ/SZdg circuit, general multi-patch or lattice-surgery families, mixed-basis repeated CX or mixed logical gates, decoder prior mutation, the anti-snake logical-subgraph window decoder, or adaptive syndrome-extraction templates.
+Transversal-H boundaries and their adjacent memory families, including repeated H sequences, also have exact composition coverage and a production provider, as do repeated transversal CX gates and mixed H/CX schedules between matching patch shapes.
+It does not yet implement the bounded mid-cycle SZ/SZdg circuit, general multi-patch or lattice-surgery families, decoder prior mutation, the anti-snake logical-subgraph window decoder, or adaptive syndrome-extraction templates.
 Full-circuit DEM construction remains the equivalence oracle and the conservative fallback outside supported families.